Make no mistake – photography is an art form. It is a creative endeavor and it cannot be broken down into analytical numbers or geometric shapes.

 Another simple suggestion is to just think about leading the eye to the focal point of your image.
 Forget the line intersections, the Golden Ratio, and all the rules.
 Can you find something in the scene to lead the eye?
 After all, that is the most important thing when it comes to composition, lead the eye to your focal point in an aesthetically pleasing way.

-I stress it a lot, but one reason I shoot so many water features is because they provide easily identified leading lines.
+I stress it a lot, but one reason I shoot so many water features is that they provide easily identified leading lines.
 They are often powerful lines as well since they are moving features (rivers, streams, cascades, etc.).

 This is a remote waterfall in Jasper National Park, a 55-mile backpacking trip brought me here.
 The water cascades down, powerfully, before twisting and turning right into the focal point of my scene – the distant peak.

-I find it funny that a creative venture like photography has ‘rules’ and compositional ideas based off of formulaic studies, such as math and geometry.
+I find it funny that a creative venture like photography has ‘rules’ and compositional ideas based on formulaic studies, such as math and geometry.
 But, there is no doubt, using the Rule of Thirds and some of the other diagonal techniques can really help improve your compositions.
 Practice makes perfect, and composition is something you need to practice in the field, but also practice in your head.
 I spend a lot of time looking at art by some of the great landscape painters, such as Thomas Moran, to get ideas on composition.
 Artists are able to create a scene from scratch, the composition should be perfect, no dead vegetation, no clear skies, you get the idea.
 I think you can learn a lot about composition by viewing art.

 Matt Meisenheimer is a photographer based in Wisconsin.
 His artistry revolves around finding unique compositions and exploring locations that few have seen.
 He strives to capture those brief moments of dramatic light and weather, which make our grand landscapes so special.
 Matt loves the process of photography – from planning trips and scouting locations, taking the shot in-field, to post-processing the final image.
 Matt is an active adventurer and wildlife enthusiast as well.
 He graduated with a degree in wildlife ecology and worked in Denali National Park and Mount Rainier National Park as a biologist.
 He also spent 6 months working in the deserts of Namibia before finding his path in photography.
 Matt’s passion for the wilderness has taken him to many beautiful places around the world.
 As a former university teaching assistant, Matt is passionate about instruction.
 It is his goal to give his students the technical and creative knowledge they need to achieve their own photographic vision.
 He truly enjoys working with photographers on a personal level and helping them reach their goals.
 You can see Matt’s work and portfolio on his webpage at www.meisphotography.com